vrahli/damysus/notes.md

 ## Overview

 Create a robust blockchain relying on n=2f+1.
 This is done by prohibiting equivocation, allowing us to remove a phase out of the Hotstuff protocol and using less replicas than the traditional n=3f+1 configuration, where f is the number of faulty replicas.
 This protocol prevents equivocation by certifying each message using a trusted component.
 The replica is described in the APP directory, whereas the trusted component is defined in the Enclave directory.
+Additionally, there is an experiments.py file that configures the proper replicas and trusted components.

 Terms/abbreviations to consider:
 Ch: chained
 OP: OnePhase
 R: round
 V: view
+Cheap: CHECKER
+Quick: ACCUMULATOR
+Free: Light-Damysus (no hash and signatures)

 ## Blockchain Application